- How to apply to universities in Germany?

 According to the Bologna system adopted in Europe, a two-level model of higher education operates here:

-- Bachelor (training 3-3.5 years, or 6-7 semesters); For the first 1,5-2 years the student obtains a degree of a licentiate (initial stage)
+- Bachelor (education 3 - 3.5 years, or 6 - 7 semesters); For the first 1,5-2 years the student obtains a degree of a licentiate (initial stage)

 - The Master (1-2 years of additional education - 2-4 semesters), also this degree is called a workshop